preciofishbone/OmniaDocsG2/pages/page-types/index.rst

 See the images on the icons for the layouts, for a simple preview of the layout.

-5. Use the Section settings:
+5. Use the section settings:

 .. image:: page-types-section-settings-new.png